girobusan/latid/README.md

 - There is GUI app for working with the sites

 ## Planned features.
+<small>The marked features are implemented, but not included in any release</small>

-- [ ] Customize rendering of blocks via nunjucks
+- [x] Customize rendering of blocks via nunjucks
 - [x] _Markdown_ article block
 - [ ] _Table_ (csv?) article block
 - [ ] List limits customization by page
-- [ ] Custom (per site) default metadata for new files
+- [x] Custom (per site) default metadata for new files
 - [ ] Theming support
 - [ ] Working in browser without node.js